flyingeagleprod/sora_postit_v01/README.md

 Cross-platform `Python + Playwright` automation for overwriting Sora draft prompt text with numbered names and posting through your own authorized browser session.

+This tool is built for people who want to work through a large Sora Drafts backlog with less clicking and less guesswork.
+It can walk the Drafts queue from the bottom up, overwrite each draft's editable prompt text with a clean numbered name such as `draft_000125`, post drafts in sequence, and keep going while remembering skipped draft URLs and checkpoint progress.

+Before each prompt field is overwritten, the original full prompt text is appended to `prompt_archive.json` along with the replacement text and the stable draft ID from the draft URL.
+That gives you a simple running backup of the prompts that produced each video while the automation is renaming and posting.

+That is especially useful if your real goal is to get everything posted so it can be downloaded more consistently afterward.
+In practice, some downstream download workflows, including ones people use to get cleaner copies of posted videos, tend to work better from published posts than from the raw Drafts queue.

+**⚠️ Funny but real warning: this can surface all kinds of forgotten experiments.
+Get ready for your followers to see your best bloopers and weird drafts.
+You may want to audit the truly wild ones first if you would rather avoid surprise embarrassment.**

 ## Windows Quick Start

 If you are on Windows, open `PowerShell` and paste this exactly: